Chainski/AES-Encoder/README.md

 ## Original Features

-- Bypasses AMSI and all modern AVs in use on VirusTotal (as of writing)
+- Bypasses All modern AVs in use on VirusTotal
 - Compresses and encrypts powershell scripts
 - Has a minimal and often even negative (thanks to the compression) overhead
 - Randomizes variable names to further obfuscate the decrypter stub